How To Clean A Mountain Goat

-Reducing the Environmental Impact of a Microbrewery
+Reducing the environmental impact of a brewery

-Microbreweries are typically small industrial operations that craft fantastic beer but consume a lot of power and water and often have significant emissions.
+Breweries are typically industrial operations that craft fantastic beer but consume a lot of power and water and often have significant emissions.
 We at Goat are hell-bent on doing things smarter by reducing our impact on the environment.
 Moving to the new building during 2004 gave us a great opportunity to set things up right.

 A big issue was finding the right site in inner Melbourne.
 The building we found has10 metre ceilings and is north facing giving us lovely winter sunlight.
 When we took over the site it was a disused warehouse shell.
-We tracked down a huge range of reclaimed materials including corrugated iron for internal walls, windows and frames, doors, timber for the bar and the 3 big tables, various cupboards and cabinets, a cool room and even a second hand urinal.
+We tracked down a huge range of reclaimed materials including corrugated iron for internal walls, windows and frames, doors, timber for the bar and three big tables, various cupboards and cabinets, a cool room and even a second hand urinal.

 Whenever we order boxes, coasters, letterheads, business cards etc they are all made from recycled paper.

 After we’ve taken from the malts what we want to make beer with, the leftovers are given to a local farmer, who has cows who love eating this spent grain.